stacksjs/launchpad/docs/intro.md

 - Cross-platform support
 - Clean separation from other package managers

-At its core, Launchpad leverages pkgx, a next-generation package runner that allows you to use packages without installing them.
-Launchpad extends this functionality with convenient commands, better management of executables, and improved integration with your development workflow.
+At its core, Launchpad leverages the pkgx package registry through ts-pkgx, providing access to thousands of packages with convenient commands, better management of executables, and improved integration with your development workflow.

 ## Installation Philosophy